 One important factor is the size of the crops.
 In small and irregular crops, a greater number of traps are required than in larger and more uniform plots.

 Another important factor is the distance between plots that have Phthorimaea operculella.
 In cases like this, the borders of the plots must be reinforced, so it could be necessary to place up to 20 traps per hectare

-Corrugated cardboard box of 3.000 units (150 packs of 20 units)
+Corrugated cardboard box of 400 units (20 packs of 20 units).

-Box size: 0.60×0.40×0.35 m (length x width x height)
+Box size: 0.60×0.40×0.35 m (length x width x height).